pdefusco/CAI_Dashboards/model_roi/README.md

 Just because a model is accurate it doesn't mean it is going to make decisions that lead to the highest revenue or to meeting business objectives.
 When building a production classifier you must have a close understanding of how many predictions result in True and False Negatives and Positives, so that you can associate each category with financial benefits and costs.

-With Cloudera AI, you can monitor model performance via a dedicated backend Postgres database and build advanced model monitoring capabilities via the integrated SDK, resulting in optimized business decisions and ROI.
+With Cloudera AI, you can track every model request and ground truth via a dedicated backend Postgres database.
+And you can build advanced model monitoring capabilities via the integrated SDK, resulting in optimized business decisions and ROI.

 ## Understanding the Dashboard